Digitalworldspace/diamond/README.md

    — that's your live portal.
 Share `…/index.html` (or just the base URL) with your admins and customers.

 That's it — no server, no build step.
-Supabase handles authentication and the database directly from the browser.

 ---